Apply sales tax to products sold to customers from specific countries or provinces, especially outside the US.

 - The member's billing postal code associated with their payment method determines tax for member area memberships.

-- Tax rules don't apply to donations or gift card purchases.
+- Tax rates don't apply to donations or gift card purchases.

-You can add tax rules for the countries where you ship products.
+You can add tax rates for the countries where you ship products.
 To do this:

-- If you haven't set up tax rules, under Manual Setup, click Get Started.
-If you already added tax rules, you can click +.
+- If you haven't set up tax rates, under Manual Setup, click Add Rate.
+If you already added tax rates, you can click +.

 - Select a country from the Country drop-down menu, or begin typing to search for one.